olcf/olcf-user-docs/services_and_applications/slate/overview.rst

 Marble Cluster
 ==============

-Marble is in the Moderate security enclave and has access to Summit (:ref:`summit-user-guide`) and Alpine (GPFS)
+Marble is in the Moderate security enclave and has access to Frontier and Orion Lustre.

 Marble is a heterogeneus cluster of 30 nodes with 10 Gigabit ethernet connectivity.
-Marble has a node pool of GPU nodes with 3x NVIDIA V100 each, a node pool with Infiniband connectivity to Summit and GPFS access, and a node pool of standard compute nodes.
+Marble has a node pool of GPU nodes with 3x NVIDIA V100 each, a node pool with Infiniband connectivity to Frontier and Lustre access, and a node pool of standard compute nodes.

 Onyx Cluster
 ============